LittleBigFrog/powerquery-service/documentation.md

   }
 }
 ```
+---

+## to do

+ast api to return original query and parser adapt
+unused steps
+indirect refrerences at query level
+comment management

+---
 * * * * *

 This document serves as a reference for understanding and maintaining the Power Query parser while avoiding past mistakes.